Jordloop/Snippet-Tool/README.md

 * The user will be able to log in with a username and password.
 * The user will be able to enter code into a text entry box.
 * The user will be able to assign tags to any snippet of code.
-* The user will be able to search for code matching any specified, previously entered tag.
 * The user will be able to search for code containing any string of text.
 * The user will be able to view all saved snippets.
+* The user will be able to delete a snippet.